17 interesting facts about Catalonia

 -

-In a tradition that dates back to the 18th century, the Catalans build human towers that are called Castells.
-In 2010, Castells were declared the intangible cultural heritage of humanity of UNESCO.
+In a tradition that dates back to the 18th century, Catalans build human towers called castells.
+Castells were declared intangible cultural heritage of humanity by UNESCO in 2010.
 (Source: National Geographic)

 -

-In 2010, Catalonia banned the bullfighting, the first such case in which tradition on the Spanish mainland was banned.
+In 2010, Catalonia banned bullfighting, the first such case in which the tradition was banned in mainland Spain.
 (Source: The Telegraph)

 -

 The Sardana circle dance is a tradition in Catalonia.
-It was performed famous at the opening ceremony of the 1992 Olympics.
-(Source: La Times)
+It was famously performed at the opening ceremony of the 1992 Summer Olympics.
+(Source: LA Times)

 Mission statement: Dreamstime